dfuse-io/docs/content/guides/graphql/getting-started-python.md

 ## 2. Install the Dependencies

-First, we need to install a few dependencies using `pip`.
+First, you need to install a few dependencies using `pip`.

 {{< tabs "install-dependencies" >}}
 {{< tab lang="shell" >}}